jupyter-on-openshift/poc-hub-singapore-ntu/builder/README.md

 c.KubeSpawner.cmd = ['/tmp/scripts/run']
 ```

 Avoid using tabs.
-The indentation in the function should be 4 spaces.
+Each level of indentation in the function should be 4
+spaces.

 STEP 5: Redeploy the JupyterHub instance by running: